Marine Corps Actions Shaping History

 Selection Process: The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two members of the Naval Institute's Editorial Board and four subject experts.
 All essays will be judged in the blind -- i.e., the Proceedings staff members and judges will not know the authors of the essays.

-Announcement of Winners: The winner will be published in the September/October issue of Naval History and copies of the winning essay will be available for the Naval History Conference.
+Announcement of Winners: The winner will be published in the November/December issue of Naval History.

 Award Ceremony: The winners will be recognized at the Naval Institute's Naval History Conference in Annapolis, Maryland.